HuyaneMatsu/hata/README.md

 - Performant

-    Fast concurrent code using async/await syntax, cache control, PyPy support and more!
+    Fast concurrent code based on async/await paradigm with cache control, PyPy support and much more!

 - Newest API features